SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Evaluation

 \subsection{Cross-Dataset Transfer and Qualitative Ablations}

 We next assess how much of the end-to-end pipeline transfers to the MSD~\cite{zhang2022fdsnet} scratch subset and qualitatively analyze the impact of LoRA~\cite{hu2021loralowrankadaptationlarge} on defect appearance.
-Prompt construction, mask generation, inpainting, filtering, and detector training follow the BSData~\cite{schlagenhauf2021industrial} setup, while label derivation is simplified because scratch annotations remain unstable under SAM~3~\cite{carion2025sam3segmentconcepts}.\\ \textbf{Prompt Construction.} Prompt construction follows the BSData~\cite{schlagenhauf2021industrial} protocol: Qwen2-VL~\cite{wang2024qwen2vl,yang2025qwen3technicalreport} processes scratch patches in batches of four and predicts up to 15 tags per batch.
-Tags are aggregated by frequency and lightly pruned before final prompt assembly , and the final prompt combines display-surface attributes with scratch-specific morphology and imaging cues (Fig.~\ref{fig:prompt_qwen_summary_msd}).
+Prompt construction, mask generation, inpainting, filtering, and detector training follow the BSData~\cite{schlagenhauf2021industrial} setup, while label derivation is simplified because scratch annotations remain unstable under SAM~3~\cite{carion2025sam3segmentconcepts}.
+For MSD~\cite{zhang2022fdsnet}, we use the synthetic inpainting mask directly as the segmentation annotation— bypassing SAM3\cite{carion2025sam3segmentconcepts}, which does not reliably delineate scratch regions—accepting minor label noise when the inpainted scratch occupies only part of the masked region.
+For MSD~\cite{zhang2022fdsnet}, we train a single LoRA~\cite{hu2021loralowrankadaptationlarge} for 2{,}000 steps on 100 randomly sampled scratch patches and filter the resulting 1{,}000 candidate images to 520 samples using DreamSim~\cite{fu2023dreamsim} and CLIPScore~\cite{hessel2021clipscore}.\\ \textbf{Prompt Construction.} Prompt construction follows the BSData~\cite{schlagenhauf2021industrial} protocol: Qwen2-VL~\cite{wang2024qwen2vl,yang2025qwen3technicalreport} processes scratch patches in batches of four and predicts up to 15 tags per batch.
+Tags are aggregated by frequency and lightly pruned before final prompt assembly (Tab.~5 in the supplementary material), and the final prompt combines display-surface attributes with scratch-specific morphology and imaging cues (Fig.~19 in the supplementary material).
 From the training segmentations we generate 1{,}000 synthetic masks using the same random scaling and translation scheme as for BSData, but with placement priors spanning the full display area.